raylee/tldr-sh-client/README.md

 		$ tldr -p linux tar
 ```

-The client caches a copy of all pages and the index locally under `~/.tldr/cache` (or the `cache` folder in the directory you put `tldr.sh`) by default.
+The client caches a copy of the tldr page and the index locally under `~/.cache/tldr` (or the `/tmp/tldr` in portable mode) by default.

 By default, the cached copies will expire in 14 days.